junggon/gear/examples/3rdparty/freeglut/Readme.txt

 Now open up the “general” section under “Linker”, and configure the “lib\” folder you created above as an “Additional Library Directory”.
-A freeglut application depends on the import libraries “freeglut.lib” and “opengl32.lib”, which can be configured under the “Input” section, however it shouldn’t be necessary to explicitly state these dependencies, since the freeglut headers handle this for you.
+A freeglut application depends on the import libraries “freeglut.lib” and “opengl32.lib”, which can be configured under the “Input” section.
+However, it shouldn’t be necessary to explicitly state these dependencies, since the freeglut headers handle this for you.
 Now open the “Advanced” section, and enter “mainCRTStartup” as the “Entry Point” for your application.
 This is necessary because GLUT